 Product Placement: Most of the 2012 Critic episodes have had advertisements cutting him off in the middle of the review.
-Out-of-universe it's because Doug needs a little bit more money, but in-universe it's been implied that while Critic acts annoyed by them, he secretly likes being a corporate whore.
+Out-of-universe it's because Doug needs a little bit more money (caused by blip.tv changing the amount of money they pay to creators on a regular basis), but in-universe it's been implied that while Critic acts annoyed by them, he secretly likes being a corporate whore.

 Prophetic Names: The Critic wonders if Richie Rich or his dad's lives would have been different if they had been born named "Poor E. Broke."
 Chester A. Bum claims that it's his legally born name.

 Protagonist Centred Morality: The AI review and commentary had a huge dose of this, as it's not okay for TMZ to mock celebrities, but reboot!Critic does it so much that even Malcolm in the Man of Steel behind the scenes video pointed it out, and Doug in-commentary thinks the celebrities (including child stars) that he mocks are “asking for it”.